 What problems are you solving for customers?
 Or, what needs/desires are you meeting?

 This is SO important to identify.
 I take your answer to this question and work through a strategy to figure out the 3 types of problems your ideal customer has.
 There are 3 problems: external, internal and philosophical.

-I’ll use my notes for a current client to demonstrate!
+Here is a great example from a past client.
 The client - Oh Crumbs Bakery - is a bakery in Nashville that specializes in very unique and show-stopping wedding cakes.

 External problem: Customer has a wedding/event that they must have a dessert for.
 This problem is very simple because it’s a necessity.
 Often times with branding, we stop right here, but we want to speak to the DEEPER problems.